Synaptic-Logistics-Lab/SynapseGigamapper/README.md

 # Predictions
+For predictions gene name and sequence is needed.

-To make predictions, edit and run either
+To make predictions, edit and run either.
 * Predict-SyNa(2Synapse).ipynb
 * Predict-SyNa(1Synapse).ipynb

+### For large list of proteins
+"BatchPredictionConverter.ipynb" can be used - Converts excel files of protein lists* to format suitable for prediction.
+*Fetched from UniProt ID mapping (Any Excel list can be used, but should have column name 'Entry Name' and 'Sequence')

 # Analysis
 Analysis using the SynapseNavigator model has not yet been fully implemented,